kafuu-osu/kafuu-for-windows/README.md

 ## To build a server on your own windows computer, you need:

-0. Environment: mysql 5.7, Python3.6+, a source code
+0. Environment: mysql 5.7, Python3.6+, redis, a source code

 1. Start nginx locally